npr/taskscheduler/README.md

 ## Status

 A [very] early release.
-Feel free to inspect, hack, enjoy and contribute feedback, documentation or buf fixes, but use at your own risk in production.
+Feel free to: inspect, hack, enjoy and contribute (e.g.: feedback, documentation or bug fixes), but use at your own risk in production.

 ## USAGE